brandur/sorg/content/fragments-drafts/iphone-x.md

 record all but guarantees that we'll see more of them) will be enough to slow even its powerful processors to a crawl.
-FaceID is the scariest piece: it's just fast enough today, but a considerable degradation would make it pretty unpleasant to use.
+FaceID is the scariest piece: it's just fast enough today, but a considerable degradation would kill everything that's good about the feature.
 I have nightmares of a $1k phone that takes 5-10 seconds to unlock two years into ownership.

 Apple's had a good year.
 Both [AirPods](/fragments/airpods)